wstk/dotfiles/readme.md

 As with `.bashrc` we can simply source this from the primary `.vimrc` location (`~/.vimrc`, or `$MYVIMRC`)

-If this is sourced at the top, then **machine specific** config can be added below and should (i think) overwrite.
+If this is sourced at the top, then **machine specific** config can be added below and should overwrite.

 ```
 source <path_to_repo>/.vimrc.will ~/.vimrc